Haroenv/dzello-dot-com/content/blog/2018-03-21-migrating-from-jekyll-to-hugo-data-driven-static-site.md

 That's all the *content* required to generate [dzello.com/work/talks](https://dzello.com/work/talks).
 All of the heavy lifting is offloaded to the shortcode, which is just formatting data from the TOML file.

 Best of all, the data can be reused.
-On my [Hire page](/hire), I wanted to include work I've done in the developer relations context across a multitude of content types including talks, articles and work experience.
+On my [Consulting page](/consulting), I wanted to include work I've done in the developer relations context across a multitude of content types including talks, articles and work experience.
 Rather than duplicate those into a new TOML file, I simply added a `tag` field to the existing TOML files and set `tag=devrel` where the item was related to DevRel:

 ``` toml
 [[ talk ]]